Call for Abstracts 2020

 • All presentations will be published in the yearly compendium to support further research in our industry (signed contributor agreement necessary)

-Abstracts must focus on issues pertaining to equine welfare and wellness or on the role, safety and wellbeing of equines in the context of equine-assisted/facilitated interventions.
+Chapters/articles must focus on issues pertaining to equine welfare and wellness or on the role, safety and wellbeing of equines in the context of equine-assisted/facilitated interventions.
 Even if writing about a specific approach, the focus shall be on the horses themselves to give them a voice.

-Submitted proposals and consecutive articles HAVE TO BE at least 5-7 pages long, single spaced, no pictures, on a standard letter or DIN-A 4 size, font 12.
+Submitted articles HAVE TO BE at least 5-7 pages long, single spaced, no pictures, on a standard letter or DIN-A 4 size, font 12.
 All work must be original (except for material in the public domain, and material included with written permission of the copyright owners), and not been previously published.

 Description of the two different presentation types are listed below.
 You will need to choose the ONE that best fits your presentation and list it under the title.